Pilots (Front Mission 1)#

 Natalie F. Blakewood#

+Ace Short and OK Long.
+Her first Short skill comes slowly but progress normally after that.
 You should make room for Short and Long skills and only take one Melee skill.

-Joins mission 2.
-Leaves at mission 22.
-Rejoins mission 25.
+Joins Mission 2.
+Leaves at Mission 22.
+Rejoins Mission 25.
 If you want to kill Olson max her short exp and skills as much as you can.

 It would be fun to destroy General Blakewood’s wanzer with his daughter.
 The game is scripted to revive him for the story, so why not take the extra money.
 Need hover leg and Long weapons for the mission though.